Suboxone Pill Usage Guide: Dosage, Side Effects and Precautions

 No. The brand-name version was discontinued in 2012, with only generic alternatives currently accessible.

-Does Buprenorphine come in pill form?
+Does Suboxone come in a pill form?

 Hope Without Commitment